Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Simulations

 This is a ``moderate-dimensional" design with ten covariates.
 Here the first three covariates have similar weight in the outcome equation for $Y(1)$, and the next seven covariates have a smaller but still significant weight.

 In each case, $\kappa_0(\cdot)$ is calibrated so that the average treatment effect is close to $0.1$, and $\nu_0(\cdot)$ is calibrated so that $Y_i(1)$ and $Y_i(0)$ have similar unconditional variances (see Appendix \ref{sec:compdet} for details).
-In each simulation we test five different methods of stratification.
+In each simulation we test six different methods of stratification.
 In all cases, when we stratify we consider a maximum of $8$ strata (which corresponds to a stratification tree of depth 3).
 In all cases we use SBR to perform assignment.
 We consider the following methods of stratification:

 \begin{itemize}[topsep = 1pt] \item No Stratification: Here we assign the treatment to half the sample, with no stratification. \item Ad-hoc: Here we stratify in an ``ad-hoc" fashion and then assign treatment to half the sample in each stratum.
-To construct the strata we iteratively select a covariate at random, and stratify on the midpoints of the currently defined strata. \item Stratification Tree: Here we split the sample and perform a pilot experiment to estimate a stratification tree, we then use this tree to assign treatment in the second wave. \item Cross-Validated Tree: Here we estimate a stratification tree as above, while selecting the depth via cross validation. \item Infeasible Optimal Tree: Here we estimate an ``optimal" tree by using a large auxiliary sample.
-We then use this to assign treatment to the entire sample (see Appendix \ref{sec:compdet} for further details). \end{itemize}
+To construct the strata we iteratively select a covariate and stratum at random, and stratify on the midpoints of the currently defined stratum. \item Ad-hoc $+$ Neyman: Here we split the sample and perform a pilot experiment to estimate the Neyman allocation for each stratum defined in Ad-hoc.
+We then use the resulting stratification to assign treatment in the second wave. \item Stratification Tree: Here we split the sample and perform a pilot experiment to estimate a stratification tree.
+We then use this tree to assign treatment in the second wave. \item Cross-Validated Tree: Here we estimate a stratification tree as above, while selecting the depth via 2-fold cross validation.
+If the depth of the resulting tree is less than 3, then we perform ad-hoc stratification within each of the computed leaves as described in Remark \ref{rem:depth}. \item Infeasible Optimal Tree: Here we estimate an ``optimal" tree by using a large auxiliary sample (see Appendix \ref{sec:compdet} for details).
+We then split the sample and perform a pilot experiment in the first wave, while using the optimal tree to assign treatment in the second wave. \end{itemize}

 We perform the simulations with a sample size of $5,000$, and consider three different splits of the total sample for the pilot experiment and main experiment.
-The pilot experiment was performed using simple random assignment without stratification.
-To estimate the stratification trees we minimize an empirical analog of the asymptotic variance as described in Appendix \ref{sec:compdet}.
-The estimator we use throughout is the sample-size weighted estimator described in Section \ref{sec:extensions}.
+The pilot experiment was performed using SBR with ad-hoc stratification.
+To estimate the stratification trees we minimize an empirical analog of the asymptotic variance as described in Section \ref{sec:mainres}.
+The estimator of the ATE we use throughout is the pooled estimator described in Section \ref{sec:extensions}.